 The results show the number of procedures conducted increased by 8% to a total of 4.11 million.
 This was been largely driven by a 22% increase in the breeding of genetically modified animals, primarily mice.
 Excluding these, the number of procedures involving normal animals decreased by 2%.

-Below are some the numbers, including the changes from the previous year.
+Below are some of the numbers, including the changes from the previous year.
 Note that the figures relate to the number of procedures; the total number of animals is slightly less as some animals may be involved in more than one procedure.

-There were no tests carried out for cosmetic products and there were no experiments carried out on great apes (gorillas, orang-utans or chimpanzees) in line with UK bans on such testing.
+There were no tests carried out for cosmetic products and there were no experiments carried out on great apes (gorillas, orang-utans or chimpanzees) in line with the UK bans on such testing.
 There were no animals used to test household products.

-Dogs, cats and primates together account for less than 0.2% of procedures (1.4% by number of animals) however there was a rise in the number of procedures in both primates and dogs.
-Primate procedures rose 22% on last year; however this is partly due to a large drop in primate procedures in 2011 and the figure remains 36% lower than in 2010 (see graph below).
+Dogs, cats and primates together account for less than 0.2% of procedures (1.4% by the number of animals) however there was a rise in the number of procedures in both primates and dogs.
+Primate procedures rose 22% compared to last year; however, this is partly due to a large drop in primate procedures in 2011 and the figure remains 36% lower than in 2010 (see graph below).
 Overall, there has been a general decline in the number of primates used since 1988, from over 6,000 down to 3,020.
 Primates remain important to research into neurodegenerative conditions, such as Parkinson’s disease, which are becoming increasingly prevalent in ageing developed countries.
 They are also used to test the safety and efficacy of new biological treatments, such as drugs to treat cancer and auto-immune diseases.